AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 Transformed Feature = cos(0.5(x1) + 0.3(x2) - 0.2(x3))

 This transformation can provide deeper insights and improve classification.

+### Feature Engineering with Slope-Distance

+JTabViz can insert columns of features engineered with slope and distance calculations to explore relationships between pairs of numeric attributes:

+Slope: Measures the rate of change between two attributes, calculated as:
+`slope = (Y2 − Y1) / (X2 − X1)`

+Distance: Represents the Euclidean distance between two points in 2D space, calculated as:
+`distance = (X2 − X1)^2 + (Y2 − Y1)^2`

+Attribute Pairing: Attributes are paired sequentially.
+If there are an odd number of columns, the last one is duplicated to complete the pair.

+These features help identify patterns, clusters, or anomalies, in the data.

 ## Getting Started